ddalgrande/udacity_projects/image_classifier/README.md

 # Image Classification Project

 Project code for Udacity's Data Scientist Nanodegree program.
-In this project, I first developed the code for an image classifier built with PyTorch, then you I converted it into a command line application.
+In this project, I first developed the code for an image classifier built with PyTorch, then I converted it into a command line application.

 ## Data